New Akzo Nobel boss pursues $30 billion deal with Axalta

 PPG has indicated it is no longer interested in trying to buy Akzo.
 After walking away from the deal on June 1, it is barred from rebidding for Akzo until Dec.
 1.

-Private equity firm Carlyle Group LP (CG.O), Axalta’s former owner, had considered selling the company to Akzo in 2014 before taking it public. ($1 = 0.8600 euros)
+Private equity firm Carlyle Group LP, Axalta’s former owner, had considered selling the company to Akzo in 2014 before taking it public. ($1 = 0.8600 euros)

 Additional reporting by Simon Jessop in London and Bart H. Meijer in Amsterdam; Editing by Louise Heavens and Keith Weir